MarlonWiss2212/vue-directives/Readme.md

 ### [`nuxt-directives`](packages/nuxt-directives/CHANGELOG.md)

-This package wraps the `vue-directives` into a Nuxt 3 module, making the directives available automatically across your Nuxt app.
+This package wraps the `vue-directives` into a Nuxt 3 module:

-- Registers the Vue directives as a Nuxt module.
+- Registers the Vue directives automatically in your Nuxt application.
-- Provides TypeScript definitions for better DX.
+- Offers type definitions and runtime auto-imports for better developer experience.

 **Changelog**: [View CHANGELOG.md](packages/nuxt-directives/CHANGELOG.md)